 Bond Counsel's opinions are provided as of the date of the original issue of the Notes, subject to the condition that the Issuer comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Notes in order that interest thereon be, or continue to be, excludable from gross income for federal income tax purposes.
 The Issuer has covenanted to comply with all such requirements.
-Failure to comply with certain of such requirements may cause the inclusion of interest on the Notes in gross income for federal income tax purposes.
+Failure to comply with certain of such requirements may cause the inclusion of interest on the Notes in gross income for federal income tax purposes retroactive to the date of issuance of the Notes.
 Bond Counsel is expressing no opinion regarding other federal, state or local tax consequences arising with respect to the Notes.